Before you put your digital assistant into production, you should test and fine-tune the way your digital assistant routes and resolves intents.

 Example: if a user is in a flow in the Financial Skill for sending money and they enter “help” when prompted for the account to send money from.

-If (and only if) a help state hasn’t been specified in the skill’s configuration, the digital assistant provides one.
-This help state provided by the digital assistant includes a prompt and a card showing the skill’s display name, one-sentence description, and a few of its sample utterances.
+If (and only if) a help state hasn’t been specified in the skill’s configuration, the digital assistant automatically prepares a response that includes a prompt and a card showing the skill’s display name, one-sentence description, and a few of its sample utterances.

 Here’s an example of a help prompt and card that is prepared by the digital assistant: